 - Bath Chew Valley Caravan Park, NE Somerset – The shower and toilet block have fully reopened with additional cleaning and disinfecting.

 - Wells Touring Park, Somerset – Facilities are open with extra daily cleaning.
 Check-in is available before arrival and guests can download welcome packs from the website.
 See https://www.wellstouringpark.co.uk/coronavirus-information/.

-- Old Oaks Touring Camping & Glamping Park, Somerset –The park has opened 10 private shower rooms and one disabled shower room.
+- Old Oaks Touring Camping & Glamping Park, Somerset –The park has now opened 15 private shower rooms with toilets, plus 4 extra toilets, urinals and a disabled shower room.
 The New Click and Collect app, Hopt, allows you to order anything from the shop before you arrive or from your pitch.
 See Coronavirus information and updates at https://www.theoldoaks.co.uk/coronavirus-information-for-old-oaks-guests/.

 - Back of Beyond Touring Camping & Glamping Park, Dorset – Facilities are open for those camping in tents or campervans, or staying in glamping accommodation.
 If you have a motorhome or caravan with on-board facilities, the park asks that you use them.
 Glampers need to bring their own crockery cutlery and cooking equipment as well as bedding.
 Full details of the new measures are on the website at https://www.backofbeyondtouringpark.co.uk/new-covid-19-measures/.